Innovation in action: Empowering gene editing for the future of agriculture

 Potatoes with improved quality or health

-Soybeans with increased quality by GE
+Soybeans with increased quality through GE

 -

-Soybeans with increased quality by GE
+Soybeans with increased quality through GE

 RNA guides to edit cattle